COURSES FOR 2026

 Aims of the trust

-Nurses from The Northampton General Hospital NHS Trust with the Manekin donated by The Nightingale Trust
+Nurses from The Northampton General Hospital NHS Trust with the Mannequin donated by The Nightingale Trust

 The importance of nutritional support